 Wobble board exercises are effective for improving your sense of proprioception, which is strongly linked to balance.
 Exercises can start at a very easy level which is suitable for everyone and can easily be progressed to more challenging exercises for even the most advanced athlete.

-There are several different types of balance board available.
+There are several different types of balance boards available.
 They mainly vary in size and material, although rocker boards and wobble cushions are also available and work in a very similar way.

 Wobble boards are most commonly used in the rehabilitation of ankle injuries such as ankle sprains, although they should also be used for other lower leg and knee injuries.
 They can also be used for upper limb injuries, especially the shoulder.
 This is important for people involved in throwing or similar activities.

 The following wobble balance board exercises start easy and get progressively harder.

 1. Whilst sitting down place the wobble board under the feet and slowly rotate it a number of times in each direction.
 This is good for improving ankle range of motion and control.

 2. Stand on the wobble board, feet shoulder-width apart.
-Hold on to a chair for support if needed and rock the board forwards and backwards, then side to side.
+Hold on to a chair for support if needed and rock the board forwards and backward, then side to side.
 Do this for 2 to 3 minutes.

 3. Stand on the wobble board, feet shoulder-width apart.
 Rotate the wobble board around so that the edge of the board is in contact with the floor at all times.
 Again try this for 2 to 3 minutes.

 4. Balance on the wobble board for as long as you can without the edges touching the floor.
 Aim for over 2 minutes without touching the floor.